Fears about sobriety are common, even for people who desperately seek it.

 In some cases, it’s more complicated than that.
 Maybe these people have been in your life since childhood, and you’ve all fallen into the same trap.
 You’ve got history, but you’ve also got baggage.

 Navigating your existing relationships in sobriety is a huge challenge.
 The good thing is that you don’t have to worry about that in the beginning.

 First, focus on your sobriety.
 If your friends don’t want to hang out with you unless you’re drinking, then you know where you stand with each other.

-With proper counseling and/or a good recovery program, you’ll learn how to unpack these relationships and get guidance on how to handle them.
+With proper counseling and/or a good recovery program, you’ll learn important tools for navigating these relationships.

 What you do NOT want to do is let your fear about what MIGHT happen with your friends in the future dictate what you do to take care of yourself in the present.

 This is your life.
 It’s the only one you get.

 You have to do what is best for you, and you can’t let your anxiety about a sober future prevent you from doing what you need to do.